 Bishop's Waltham

 Bishop’s Waltham is a historic market town with a foot in the South Downs National Park.
 It was named after the brother of King Stephen, Henry of Blois, Bishop of Winchester.
-He was the bishop and founded Bishop’s Waltham Palace here in the 12th century.
-It has been home to many of Winchester’s Bishops and at least 13 Kings and Queens of England stayed here.
+He founded Bishop’s Waltham Palace here in the 12th century.
+The palace was home to many of Winchester’s Bishops, and at least 13 Kings and Queens of England stayed here.
+It is located at the midpoint of a long-established route between Winchester and Portsmouth.

-The impressive ruins of the Palace are near the heart of the town and free to visit and you will find the Bishop’s Waltham Museum in a 17th Century original Farmhouse.
+The impressive ruins of the Palace are near the heart of the town and free to visit.
+Bishop’s Waltham Museum can also be found here in a 17th-century farmhouse.

 Archaeological finds show that people have been living in Bishop’s Waltham since at least 5,000 BC.
 The town’s Saxon name (‘wald’ meaning forest and ‘ham’ meaning settlement) is important.
 It is one of only 12 Saxon settlements with the name and suggests Bishop’s Waltham was settled by Anglo-Saxon migrants as early as 450 to 550 AD, not long after the last Roman legions left.

-The town boasts many beautiful, listed buildings and a well-preserved medieval High Street that is now home to a vibrant selection of shops, cafés and restaurants.
+The town boasts many beautiful, listed buildings and a well-preserved medieval high street that is now home to a vibrant selection of independent shops, cafés, characterful pubs and restaurants, from coffee shop Hoxton Bakehouse and Blind Pig Hidden Taproom, to traditional Stainers Bakery and The Crown Inn with its sunny beer garden.

-The friendliness of Bishop’s Waltham combined with its strong sense of community has resulted in a calendar bursting with events.
-It holds a summer carnival as well as vintage markets, music and arts festivals and an annual Christmas Fayre.
-To find out what’s going on during your visit see www.lovebishopswaltham.com/
+The friendliness of Bishop’s Waltham, combined with its strong sense of community, has resulted in a calendar bursting with events.
+It holds a summer carnival as well as vintage markets, music and arts festivals, and an annual Christmas Fayre.

 By car, use the postcode SO32 1AA to get to the High Street.
 From Winchester take the B2177 towards Bishop’s Waltham/Wickham.
 There are two car parks offering free parking for one hour.
 Two hours free at Jubilee Hall.